 Usually, the first mistake people make is simply not understanding what email marketing is.
 It is not spam, it’s permission-based marketing, which means creating a base of engaged contacts and communicating with them by e-mail.

-Second mistake is if you don’t use it at all.
-What people don’t realise is that e-mail marketing is one of the most inexpensive communication channels.
+The second mistake is if you don’t use it at all.
+What people don’t realize is that e-mail marketing is one of the most inexpensive communication channels.

 A third typical mistake is thinking that you should send a sales offer to your whole contact base – if you püewfp